Skip to main content

 Loading editor...

 Three things to notice.
-First, input_messages_key tells the wrapper which part of your input dictionary is the user's message — this is what gets saved to history.
+First, input_messages_key tells the wrapper which part of your input dictionary is the user's message — this gets saved to history.
 Second, history_messages_key must match the variable_name in your MessagesPlaceholder.
 Third, the session ID comes from the config at invocation time, not at construction time.

 Multiple Sessions Running Simultaneously